rascol/PPS-Client/client/pps-client.md

 The goal in the following sections is to measure `G.zeroOffset` to the nearest microsecond.
 Consequently, components of and corrections to the value of `G.zeroOffset` are timed to tenths of a microsecond.
 The value of `G.zeroOffset` that we are seeking is exclusive of any jitter that the system will add to the value.
 For that reason, long averages of parameters are made specifically to determine mean values that average out latency and jitter.
 It might seem that this is a lot of trouble to go to just establish a microsecond value for `G.zeroOffset`.
 However the measurements have established that the Raspberry Pi 4 is a very good time keeper, capable of measuring the time of an external event on a gpio pin to microsecond accuracy.

-On the Raspberry Pi and other Linux processors as well, the `G.zeroOffset` delay can be measured entirely in software.
-That means that, at least in principle, <b>`G.zeroOffset` can be measured and calibrated on any Linux system</b>.
+On the Raspberry Pi and other Linux ARM processors as well, the `G.zeroOffset` delay can be measured entirely in software.
+That means that, at least in principle, <b>`G.zeroOffset` can be measured and calibrated on many Linux systems</b>.

 For purposes of this discussion, the PPS interrupt is defined as the time of the rising edge of the PPS signal.
 The software application that measures `G.zeroOffset` is [**pps-timer**](#the-pps-timer-utility).
 The app uses a kernel time function, *ktime_get_real_fast_ns()* to probe the earliest time that the PPS interrupt triggers its interrupt service routine.
-The ISR suspends other processes running on the same core and, in particular, suspends **pps-timer**.
-The *ktime_get_real_fast_ns()* execution time is on the order of 0.2 microseconds or less if it executes before the PPS interrupt service routine, but is delayed and is much longer if it begins to execute after the PPS ISR begins executing.
+The ISR suspends other processes running on the same core and, in particular, it suspends **pps-timer**.
+The *ktime_get_real_fast_ns()* execution time is on the order of 0.2 microseconds or less (on the RPi's) if it executes before the PPS interrupt service routine, but is delayed and is much longer if it begins to execute after the PPS ISR begins executing.
 The time reported by *ktime_get_real_fast_ns()* before it was delayed is recorded and is interpreted to be the time that the PPS interrupt occurred to within about a tenth of a microsecond.

 When the time of the PPS interrupt is timed with pps-timer on a processor running with **zeroOffset=0** in <b>/etc/pps-client.conf</b>, the PPS interrupt time will be a time somewhere in the range of about -3 to -12 microseconds.

 The plot in Figure 8 shows how the PPS interrupt time looks on a typical Raspberry Pi 4.
 The graph appears to be a normal distribution.
 But that is incorrect.
-It is actually a super-position of two half normal distributions.
+It is actually a super-position of a half normal distribution and a normal distribution.
 The distribution was collected by the pps-timer utility while monitoring the PPS interrupt time.
 Neither pps-timer nor pps-client can actually cause a distribution tail that moves in the direction of decreasing clock time.
 The negative-going tail is caused by pps-timer being bumped by jitter toward later times relative to pps-client, causing time values to appear earlier in time.
 Times later than the maximum of the distribution are introduced by jitter experienced by pps-client but not by pps-timer.

-The maximum of the forward half-normal distribution is -4.74 microseconds and the standard distribution is 0.51 second.
+The maximum of the forward normal distribution is -3.58 microseconds and the standard distribution is 0.42 microsecond.
 Those values were determined by the [normal-params utility](#normal-params-utility).

 <center>![PPS Time RPi 4](pps-time.png)</center>

 Figure 9 is typical of a Raspberry Pi 3.
-It is easier to see the two separate distributions in this figure.
-The maximum of the forward half-normal distribution in this case is -7.32 and the standard deviation is 0.62.
+The maximum of the forward normal distribution in this case is -7.32 and the standard deviation is 0.62.

 <center>![PPS Time RPi 3](pps-time-rpi3.png)</center>

 These plots are of 86,400 accumulated PPS interrupt times collected over a period of 24 hours.
 They are representative of the data that is used to determine `G.zeroOffset`.

 The local clock is not corrected which means that it is literally synchronized to the timestamp of the PPS signal which is taken to be time zero.
-Clearly, from Figure 8, the actual time of occurrence of the PPS signal for this Raspberry Pi 4 is -4.74 microseconds earlier.
+Clearly, from Figure 8, the actual time of occurrence of the PPS signal for this Raspberry Pi 4 is -3.58 microseconds earlier.
 To correct the local clock so that the time of the PPS signal is at zero, we need to add the positive value corresponding to the negative offset seen in Figure 8.

 Evaluating distributions of the kind shown in Figure 8 and Figure 9 is described in [Measuring zeroOffset with pps-timer](#measuring-zerooffset-with-pps-timer).